Last Updated on March 29, 2021 by Gaia Zol

-At the end of WWI, the industry re-converted its production back to civil vehicles as request for cars, once again, began to rise.
-While Italians were trying to return to the everyday life, a new struggle was born just at the end of the war, when in 1919, Benito Mussolini founded the “Fasci Italiani di Combattimento”.
-Later in 1922, Mussolini’s party marched on Rome, and this event signaled the beginning of a dark era for Italy, the birth to Fascism.
+Most European car companies had to convert their production to something more lucrative.
+Of course, it was warfare.
+At the end of WWI, the industry re-converted to civil vehicles.
+While Italians were trying to return to everyday life, a new struggle was born.
+In 1919, Benito Mussolini founded the “Fasci Italiani di Combattimento”.
+Later in 1922, Mussolini’s party marched on Rome.
+Hence Fascism was born.

 FIAT 509 Sport Monza 1926

-The birth of Ferrari as a car manufacturer is often reported as taking place in 1929 in Modena, but the real birth of Ferrari is on September 1, 1939, when Enzo Ferrari founded the “Auto Avio Costruzioni”.
-1929 was when the “S.A.
-Scuderia Ferrari” was founded, a racing team running Alfa Romeo exclusively.
-The “Auto Avio Costruzioni” was renamed “Scuderia Ferrari” in 1947.
+Enzo Ferrari drove for Alfa Romeo.But the real birth of Ferrari is on September 1, 1939, when Enzo Ferrari founded the “Auto Avio Costruzioni”.
+The “Auto Avio Costruzioni” later became the “Scuderia Ferrari” -in 1947.

 So, in 1928, Lancia birthed the “Dilambda”.
 Dilambda’s engine was an 8-cylinder V 24° with a maximum power output of about 100hp.
-About 1700 Dilambdas were sold, but tellingly, the exit of the car coincides with the collapse of Wall Street and the ensuing financial crisis, and that the Dilambda’s selling price was prohibitive in 1931, costing 58,000 Lire, while later, an Artena would cost 24.500 Lire.
+About 1700 Dilambdas units sold.
+But, tellingly, the exit of the car coincides with the collapse of Wall Street and the ensuing financial crisis, and that the Dilambda’s selling price was prohibitive in 1931, costing 58,000 Lire, while later, an Artena would cost 24.500 Lire.

-In 1931, the Artena and Astura were introduced to replace the Lambda and the Dilambda, and the Astura was widely adopted as the official government transport for high dignitaries of Mussolini’s regime.
+Furthermore, in 1931, the Artena and Astura replaced the Lambda and the Dilambda.
+The Astura became the official government transport for high dignitaries of Mussolini’s regime.
 Mussolini himself loved the Astura and had a custom 1939 Lancia Astura designed by Pininfarina in which he paraded several times through fascist Italy streets.